About Good Samaritan Hospital

-Good Samaritan Hospital Medical Center, a member of Catholic Health Services of Long Island, is a 537-bed (including 100 nursing home beds), not-for-profit hospital serving the communities on the south shore of Long Island in West Islip, New York.
+Good Samaritan Hospital, a member of Catholic Health, is a 537-bed (including 100 nursing home beds), not-for-profit hospital serving the communities on the south shore of Long Island in West Islip, New York.
 Good Samaritan’s high-quality medical services extend across the continuum of care to all disciplines, both for inpatients and outpatients.

 A stellar reputation exists for Good Samaritan’s first-rate oncology, cardiology, orthopedic, women’s, respiratory, neurosurgical and surgical care.
 All are complemented by an array of state-of-the-art diagnostic imaging capabilities that includes a GE Revolution 512-speed CT scanner and a sophisticated Department of Imaging Services.
 Good Samaritan is one of the largest providers of emergency services on Long Island.
 The Ambulatory Surgery Department, where patients have same day procedures, treats an average of almost 300 patients each week.
 More than 26,000 patients a year are admitted for inpatient services.